 Do you feel more stressed than usual in the weeks leading up to your period?
-I see many patients who arrange their lives around their menstrual cycles, trying to lighten any burdens that may be placed upon them during these two weeks before their periods occur.
+I see many clients who arrange their lives around their menstrual cycles, trying to lighten any burdens that may be placed upon them during these two weeks before their periods occur.

 Stress and PMS can be a vicious cycle: PMS and its many symptoms increase stress, and stress increases the symptoms of PMS.
 Fortunately, there is a way to break this cycle!
 Below, we’ll outline a strategy to help you on those days when you feel like your life is out of control!